percona/psmdb-docs/source/kmip.rst

       * - --kmipRotateMasterKey
         - boolean
         - Controls master keys rotation.
 When enabled, generates the new master key version and re-encrypts the keystore.
 Available as of version 5.0.8-7.
 Requires the unique ``--kmipKeyIdentifier`` for every ``mongod`` node.
+      * - --kmipClientCertificatePassword
+        - string
+        - The password for the KMIP client private key or certificate.
+Use this parameter only if the KMIP client private key or certificate is encrypted.
+Available starting with version 5.0.9-8.

 Key rotation
 ================